An Edible Mosaic™

 • Air fry them.
 Preheat an air fryer to 350F.
 Once hot, add as many donuts as will fit without crowding the basket into the unlined basket.
 Air fry for 6 minutes, and then flip and air fry for 2 to 4 minutes longer.

 • Fill them with whatever jam you like.
-Instead of raspberry, you can go with a more classic filling like plum jam or rose petal jelly.
+Instead of raspberry, you can go with a more classic filling like plum jam or wild rose petal jelly.
 Custard, crème patisserie, or crème diplomat are also delicious.
-Or go with something wild and crazy like peanut butter mousse.
+Or go with something wild and crazy like chocolate buttercream or peanut butter mousse.

 • Instead of a sugar coating, use powdered sugar, icing, or chocolate glaze.
 Instead of rolling the hot donuts in sugar as soon as they come out of the oil, place them on a wire rack set over a paper towel-lined tray.
 Let them cool, fill them, and top with one of these other suggestions.